 Example:

-Let us take a program to illustrate the trunc function in C++.
+Let's consider a program to demonstrate the trunc function in C++.

 #include <iostream>